AdobeDocs/workfront.en/help/quicksilver/documents/managing-documents/app-builder-doc-details.md

 Adobe provides an open source CLI that can be used to help create the App Builder applications.
 Documentation can be found here: [https://github.com/adobe/aio-cli](https://github.com/adobe/aio-cli) as well as Adobe App Builder Instructions [https://developer.adobe.com/app-builder/docs/getting_started/first_app/](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).

 1. Installation
-    1. To install the tool, (make sure you are on node v18 first) run: `npm install -g @adobe/aio-cli `
+    1. To install the tool, (make sure you are on node v18 first) run: `npm install -g @adobe/aio-cli `.

 1. Authenticate in Terminal
-    1. Launch your terminal and log in to AIO with the command: `aio login`
+    1. Launch your terminal and log in to AIO with the command: `aio login`.

 1. Initialize Your Application
-    1. Begin setting up your app by running: `aio app init example-app`
+    1. Begin setting up your app by running: `aio app init example-app`.

 1. Configuration Selection
     1. Proceed to select your Organization and Project from the provided options.